-Most deposits into 360 Savings or Kids Savings Account are subject to a 5 business day hold before they can be withdrawn.
+Most deposits into 360 Savings, 360 Money Market or Kids Savings Account are subject to a 5 business day hold before they can be withdrawn.
 For security reasons, your initial deposit used to fund the account is on hold and unavailable for withdrawal for 10 business days.

 Electronic deposits that are automatically initiated outside the bank - like Direct Deposit or Social Security benefits - are generally available immediately.
 Cash deposited via one of our deposit taking ATMs and transfers between Capital One 360 and Capital One Bank accounts are also available immediately.
 They'll all begin earning interest right away.

 Deposits into 360 Checking are slightly different.
 Learn More.